Alliance for Safety and Justice

 Alliance for Safety and Justice (ASJ) is an American organization committed to criminal justice reform.
 The organization focuses on crime reduction and victim support.

 History

 Alliance for Safety and Justice was co-founded by Lenore Anderson and Robert Rooks.
 ASJ creates networks of crime survivors and works to shift resources from incarceration to effective alternatives.

+Overview

 The organization focuses on reforms in eight states: Florida, Illinois, Ohio, Michigan, Texas, Arizona, Pennsylvania, and California.
 These states were chosen due to high incarceration rates or their consideration of important legislation.
 The organization has worked to advocate for the restoration of voting rights to former felons.
 Anderson serves as the Chief Executive and President of the organization.